hatedabamboo/notes.hatedabamboo.me/docs/posts/checking-iam-policy-length-using-terraform.md

 Let me elaborate a bit on what's happening here:

-1. `lifecycle` block defines the behaviour of the resource: in this case we define `precondition`, a condition which will be evaluated before Terraform will attempt to create the resource
+1. The `lifecycle` block defines the behavior of the resource.
+In this case, we define `precondition`, a condition that will be evaluated before Terraform attempts to create the resource.
-2. In `condition` we calculate the length of the policy string (`data.aws_iam_policy_document.example.json`): first, we remove newline (`\n`) characters using `replace`[^4] function (inner), then we remove whitespace characters (outer `replace` function), then we count amount of characters in the leftover string (`length` function)
+2. In `condition`, we calculate the length of the policy string (`data.aws_iam_policy_document.example.json`).
+First, we remove newline (`\n`) characters using the `replace`[^4] function (inner), then we remove whitespace characters (outer `replace` function), and then we count the number of characters in the remaining string using the `length` function.
-3. If the amount is greater than provided (6144), we show error message:
+3. If the amount is greater than the provided limit (6144), we show an error message.

 ```shell
 ╷